ValeSer/CV/README.md

 + Especially during our team projects, I Actively participated in daily stand-up and stand-down meetings, where we discussed progress, challenges, and planned the daily work using Jira to manage tasks.

 #### Test-Driven Development (TDD) and OOP:
-+ I have learned that, by writing tests before implementing functionalities, I can ensure my code will work as intended.
++ Through my experience in Test-Driven Development, I have discovered the importance of writing tests before implementing functionality, as it allows me to validate my code and ensure its proper functionality.
 + I applied Object-Oriented Programming (OOP) concepts to design and structure my code in a modular and maintainable way.

 #### Technical Skills and Tools: